 But on the other hand, he sadly has become the new poster boy for every single thing I loathe about the media, record labels, and pop culture.
 Record labels are exploiting not only his image, but the mass of violence in our city.
 As soon as he is irrelevant, they will cash their checks and yell “Kobe!” as they toss him in the trash.
-And no other rappers will say he’s wack, has limited talent, or speak out against him because they either might be affiliated with the same label or don’t want to be tagged as a “hater” (side-eye)
+And no other rappers will say he’s wack, has limited talent, or speak out against him because they either might be affiliated with the same label or don’t want to be tagged as a “hater” (side-eye).

-He is a rope in the tug-o-war sociological debate in this country when it comes to the plight of minorities: should we implore each citizen to take personal responsibility for their own life (even in the absence of a level playing-field, which is a whole other possibility vs. probability debate), or should we try to fix a system that gives some of less benefits and more hardships (a system in which if minorities ask for help, some will say they are lazy, asking for handouts, or have a “sense of entitlement”)?
+He is a rope in the tug-o-war sociological debate in this country when it comes to the plight of minorities: should we implore each citizen to take personal responsibility for their own life (even in the absence of a level playing-field, which is a whole other possibility vs. probability debate), or should we try to fix a system that gives some less benefits and more hardships (a system in which if minorities ask for help, some will say they are lazy, asking for handouts, or have a “sense of entitlement”)?

 He is the symbol of the pimping of the negative aspects within the black community without prognosticating why they are there.
-He is the portrait of white America’s infatuation with narrow aspects of the black community, most specifically, its implosion; a picture that is commodified, if and when it becomes profitable, but is met with apathy and disdain when it is the controversial topic of social conversation that investigates its causes and effects.
-He is the quintessential example of the notion that vice is a “black value”, even though the vast majority of people who own record labels, buy music, and attend concerts are not black.
+He is the portrait of white America’s infatuation with narrow aspects of the black community, most specifically, its implosion; a picture that is commodified, if and when it becomes profitable, but is met with apathy and disdain when it is the controversial topic of social discourse that investigates its causes and effects.
+He is the quintessential example of the notion that vice is a “black value”, even though the vast majority of people who own record labels, buy music, and attend concerts are not, in fact, not black.

-He is a new chapter in the declension narrative of hip hop; a reminder that there probably won’t be any more College Dropout’s, Carter II’s, Illmatic’s, Miseducation’s, Food & Liquor’s, Below the Heavens’, etc. Artists like him are the progenitors of this new wave of (in the words of Naledge) “Nigga nigga……nigga nigga……add a hook” trap rap that saturates the airways.
+He is a new chapter in the declension narrative of hip hop; a reminder that there might not be any more College Dropout’s, Carter II’s, Illmatic’s, Miseducation’s, Food & Liquor’s, Below the Heavens’, etc. Artists like him are the progenitors of this new wave of (in the words of Naledge) “Nigga nigga……nigga nigga……add a hook” trap rap that saturates the airways.
 They are the benefactors of mainstream radio that keeps non-socially conscious music in perpetual rotation, but wouldn’t play “Murder For Excellence” (not even in Chicago!).
 They are the product of a segregated city that seems to care far less about some parts while others are flourishing; swept under the rug to keep the Chi as Google-appropriate as possible.

 Artists like him have an image that makes people in city pray for some kind of hope.
 We love Derrick Rose and everything that he represents, but he isn’t enough to change the culture here.
-And while it is very unfair to throw the weight of Chicago on Yeezy’s shoulders, we would love for him to be our savior and be more salient in these issues (Where Are You Yeezy?)
+And while it is very unfair to throw the weight of Chicago on Yeezy’s shoulders, we would love for him to be more salient in these issues (Where Are You Yeezy?)

 And most of all, Keef is just a kid.

-He’s a kid from my city who seems to value all the wrong things in life, because life seems to not place any value on him.
+He’s a kid from my city who seems to value all the wrong things in life, because life seems to not place any value on people like him.
 He’s like so many of us in this world who don’t even realize how much we are truly blessed, because we are so affected by the times in which we were cursed……..

-My heart breaks knowing that instead of reading this article as me criticizing a system that made Chief Keef and using his story as an example, too many people will see this post as me attacking him.
+My heart breaks knowing that instead of reading this article as me criticizing a system that made Chief Keef and using his story as an example, too many people will see this as me attacking him.
 Some will hypocritically applaud me for it, like a man who casts the first stone; like somehow he is the biggest problem and cause of the rest of the problems in the city, which is the epitome of ignorance to think.
 Others will retaliate against me, a person they think is a weak-minded, young, “educated” snob attacking a kid, and a city for not knowing any better, which I’m not.

 I just have a love-hate relationship with Chicago.